kexiZeroing/kexiZeroing.github.io/src/posts/learn-one-line-layouts-from-una.md

 }
 ```

 With the `aspect-ratio` property, as I resize the card, the visual block maintains this 16 x 9 aspect ratio.
 You can make a square with `1 / 1` ratio, a 2 to 1 ratio with `2 / 1`, and really just anything you need for the image or video to scale with a set size ratio.
+Note that if both a height and width are set on an element, then `aspect-ratio` is ignored.